RJT1990/RJT1990.github.io/_posts/2021-05-09-mastering-uncertainty.md

 Society is deeply flawed at making these type of judgements.
 For example, in the UK an Oxbridge degree is everything; and a role at a big company is seen as prestigious.
 The reality is that Oxbridge overoptimizes for people who are good at passing examinations; the reality is big companies are often slow, risk-averse and conservative.

 The ONLY thing that matters is what someone has actually done.
 For example, did they do hobby projects that got shitloads of community traction?
 Did they do any original entrepreneurial work in their spare time, or something that required a high level of initiative and independent work?
-And make sure to figure out whether someone is hiding behind the work of someone else, or whether they actually contributed anything themselves.

 ### Don't assume successful people are supremely talented

 More likely, they have baseline intelligence and were well-positioned to succeed.
 Would most billionaires still be billionaires if the world was run again?
 They probably would have been successful, but maybe not as successful.

+### Don't hero-worship people

+They're only human, after all.

 ### Prove people wrong by proving them right